civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(4)** The portion of subsection 110(1.1) of the Act before paragraph (b) is replaced by the following:

-    **(1.1)** For the purpose of computing the taxable income of a taxpayer for a taxation year, paragraph (1)(d) shall be read without reference to its subparagraph (i) in respect of **a right** granted to the taxpayer under an agreement to sell or issue securities referred to in subsection 7(1) if
+    **(1.1)** For the purpose of computing the taxable income of a taxpayer for a taxation year, paragraph (1)(d) shall be read without reference to its subparagraph (i) in respect of a right granted to the taxpayer under an agreement to sell or issue securities referred to in subsection 7(1) if

-      the particular qualifying person elects in prescribed form that neither the particular qualifying person nor any person not dealing at arm's length with the particular qualifying person will deduct in computing its income for a taxation year any amount (other than a designated amount described in subsection (1.2)) in respect of a payment to or for the benefit of a taxpayer for the taxpayer's transfer or disposition of **that right**;
+      the particular qualifying person elects in prescribed form that neither the particular qualifying person nor any person not dealing at arm's length with the particular qualifying person will deduct in computing its income for a taxation year any amount (other than a designated amount described in subsection (1.2)) in respect of a payment to or for the benefit of a taxpayer for the taxpayer's transfer or disposition of that right;

   **(5)** Subsection 110(1.2) of the Act is replaced by the following:

-    **(1.2)** For the purposes of **subsections** (1.1) **and (1.44)**, an amount is a designated amount if the following conditions are met:
+    **(1.2)** For the purposes of subsections (1.1) and (1.44), an amount is a designated amount if the following conditions are met:

-      the amount would otherwise be deductible in computing the income of the particular qualifying person in the absence of **subsections** (1.1) **and (1.44)**;
+      the amount would otherwise be deductible in computing the income of the particular qualifying person in the absence of subsections (1.1) and (1.44);

       the amount is payable to a person